Leibniz's law and paraconsistent models of ZFC: and Set Theories

 In the book \cite[pag.
-70]{Bell2}, it was presented a proof that Zorn's Lemma is valid on every Heyting-valued models.
-The form of the this Lemma, which is taken in this book, is in fact is stronger version but still strong enough to prove (AC).
-Adapting the proofs for intuitionistic case and using Leibniz's law, we have proved the following Lemma.
+70]{Bell2}, it was presented a proof the Zorn's Lemma is valid on every Heyting-valued model.
+The form of this Lemma, which is taken in this book, is in fact a stronger version but still strong enough to prove (AC).
+Adapting the proofs for the intuitionistic case and using Leibniz's law, we have proved the following Lemma.